Drone Registration and Licensing

 So, it is hard to tell what the exact future of drone technology may be.
 But we have to continue ethical and responsible drone flights to avoid unnecessary legal troubles.

-Just remember that the drone laws are for the public safety and promotion of the ethical and responsible practice of drones in Nepal.
+Just remember that the drone laws in Nepal are for the public safety and promotion of the ethical and responsible practice of drones.
 These laws don’t restrict anyone’s freedom or use of technological advancements.

 So, follow the above guidelines and enjoy your creative journey.
 Also, stay informed about the drone law updates and act accordingly.
-For more information, visit the official site of the CAAN here.
+For more information about the drone rules in Nepal, visit the official site of the CAAN here.